falkr/thesis-tips/pages/index.md

 In this document, we don't cover the research part, and only focus on the task to get research results onto paper.
 In particular, we focus on the following tasks:

-  - In the [writing](writing.html) phase you formulate your arguments.
+  - In the [writing](writing.html) phase, you formulate your arguments.
 You can only do this effectively when you have done the research part right, and when your thoughts have matured.
 However, this does not mean you can only start writing during the last weeks.
   - During the [editing](editing.html) phase, you take written sentences and improve their readability, clarity, style, and language.
 You also structure sentences and paragraphs.
   - The [formatting](formatting.html) phase is technical.
 It means to put the edited text into PDF so that everything looks good.

-It helps to be aware of the different goals of these activities, and you should at any time be aware of which of the ones you are doing.
+It helps to be aware of the different goals of these activities, and you should be aware which of the ones you are doing.
 In practice, the borders between these activities are more blurred.
 When you start thinking, you will see that you need to do more research, or that you need to conduct some experiments.
 When you start writing, you may discover that you need to do some more thinking, and so on.
 Still, being aware of the different goals may help you to focus on what is important.

 Have a look in the menu above.
 We also cover the important issue of [plagiarism](plagiarism.html) and give some tips on [tools](tools.html).